kevingbb/aca-and-functions/README.md

 3. Ability to split http traffic when deploying a new version
 4. Ability to configure scaling to meet usage needs
 5. Out of the box Telemetry with Dapr + Azure Monitor (Log Analytics)
+6. Extend functionality using Azure Functions and bindings

 ![Image of sample application architecture and how messages flow through queue into store](/images/th-arch.png)